javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/1-form-elements/article.md

 ## Form elements

-Let's talk about form controls, pay attention to their specific features.
+Let's talk about form controls.

 ### input and textarea